 - Next, you need to consider what you wish to use the bench for.
-Do you want a complete full body work out, which will require some accessories to adequately work all muscles groups, or do you plan to primarily use it for bench pressing to work your chest and shoulders?
+Do you want a complete full-body workout, which will require some accessories to adequately work all muscle groups, or do you plan to primarily use it for bench pressing to work your chest and shoulders?

 - Finally, you need to measure the dimensions of the space you plan to keep the exercise bench in.
 Do not skip this step or you may find yourself with the perfect bench and no space to keep it in.
 Some benches with a lot of weights and accessories will take up a fairly large amount of space.

-You can get a basic overall workout with these using dumbbells or slide the bench under a weight rack for barbell lifting.
+You can get a basic overall workout with these using a pair of dumbbells or slide the bench under a weight rack for barbell lifting.

 The second type of exercise bench is an incline or decline bench.
 A fixed decline bench is good for working abdominals and a fixed incline bench is good for arm and shoulder workouts doing dumbbell repetitions.